A healthy and tasty keto grilled cheese sandwich, made with 90-second coconut flour bread, then grilled in butter until perfectly golden and cheesy.

 What bread to use for making keto grilled cheese?

-I make this keto grilled cheese sandwich using coconut flour 90-second bread.
+I make this sandwich using coconut flour 90-second bread.
 It’s an easy recipe – start by making two slices of bread.
 I like to use a glass 6-inch square-shaped sandwich container, because it’s fun to make keto grilled cheese that looks like the real thing.

 How to make keto grilled cheese sandwich